MetaluNetProjects/LeTerrier/README.md

 ## DMX512-controlled motorized window shade

-Each shade is assigned to a DMX channel by the use of the Pd patch and a Fraise Pied USB.
+Each shade can be assigned to a DMX channel by the use of the Pd patch and an USB Fraise Pied.

 The first shade is pre-assigned to channel 401, the second one is channel 405.